12 Most Beautiful Waterfalls in Sydney and Beyond

 Brisbane Water National Park is a relatively small protected national park in the Central Coast region, just north of the Hawkesbury River.

-There is also a nice picnic area next to the car park, with excellent facilities, such as barbeques, picnic tables, toilets, garbage bins and information signs.
+There is also a nice picnic area next to the car park, with excellent facilities, such as barbeques, picnic tables, toilets, and information boards.

 More information: Somersby Falls.